mdbs99/git-work/README.md

 ## Installing

-`git-work` will be installed as an alias to `git`.
+`git-work` will be installed as an *alias* to `git`.

+First, fork this repository.
-You just need to run this command in your `git` prompt:
+Then, you just need to run the command below in your `git` prompt:

 `git config --global alias.work '!sh "/path/git-work.sh" '`

+Pay attention to set the correct `path`, which should be the same where you've cloned this repository.

 ## License (MIT)